Colleyville Heritage Winter Invitational

 [[ ]] evidence ethics

-- since it has become relevant: i will not evaluate these arguments as a theoretical indict or a reason to drop the team. i believe accusations of academic dishonesty deserve to be treated with a level of seriousness that it cannot get if these arguments can be made without consequence. if this is an argument that is made, i will verbally ask if you are staking the round on it to ask for confirmation. if the answer is yes, i will stop the round. if the answer is no, i will delete the argument from my flow.
+- since it has become relevant: i will not evaluate these arguments as a theoretical indict or a reason to drop the team. i believe accusations of academic dishonesty deserve to be treated with a level of seriousness that it cannot get if these arguments can be made without consequence. if this is an argument that is made, it becomes the debate. i will not ask if you are staking the round on it, i will just evaluate it as is.

 - if the argument concerns the form of the evidence, i will defer to the rules at the tournament (TFA/NSDA) and use that as the baseline for how i adjudicate the dispute.